0aix/15-466-f17-base2/README.md

 ## Reflection

-*Reflect on the assignment.
-What was difficult?
-What worked well?
-If you were doing it again, what would you change?*
 The most difficult part of this assignment was trying to set up hierarchy.
 I wasted a few hours trying to understand what was exactly wrong with the exported coordinates and then manually setting up the robot arm.
 A lot of time was spent tuning things like clipping/collision and lighting.
 If I were to do this assignment again, I would figure out how to get blender to do what I actually want (which is provide hierarchy information and local coordinates), though I'll undoubtedly do that for the final project (if it's 3D...).
 I would probably also change up Scene to make removing objects easier.

-*Reflect on the design document.
-What was clear and what was ambiguous?
-How did you resolve the ambiguities?*
 The design document was unclear whether or not the robot arm pieces could pass through itself and through other objects (like the platform underneath).
 That said, I limited some of the degrees of rotation on the arm, and I prevented the tip/hand from passing through the platform.
 Also, only the tip of the arm can pop balloons while the rest of the arm will just phase through.

 # About Base2